jzwood/meowvc/README.md

 The big takeaway from the above example is that version control lets you work with the version of the files you want (e.g. finalpaper.docx) and keeps archived files accessible but out of sight.

 Another big win of version control is disaster prevention!
-If you ever loose work or screw up, it's easy to recover with version control.
-For instance, to save a snapshot of everything in a directory with mu is:
+If you ever loose work or screw up, it’s easy to recover with version control.
+For instance, to save a snapshot of everything in a directory with mµ is:

 `$ mu save "short explanation"`